Nyholm/next-faker/README.md

 - `fakerphp/swedish`
 - etc

-The language specific packages contains a localed version of the "core" English extensions and possibly language specific extensions.
+The language specific packages contain a localized version of the "core" English extensions and possibly language specific extensions.
 They are maintained and versioned separately from the "core" package.